simonchanay/OpenTicket/README.md

 ## Installation

 Installing the Discord bot:
+- Download the project
 - Create a virtual environment
 - Create a .config file at the root level and add the line `TOKEN = "YourBotTokenHere"`
 - In the config.json file, replace the IDs of the two Discord categories with your own
 ## Usage/Examples

-- To generate the help category selection menu, issue the command `/sendselection <room name>` (Administrator permissions)
+- To generate the help category selection menu, issue the command `/sendselection <room name>` (Administrator permissions required)
-- To close a ticket, click the red button or run the command `/closeticket <name of the ticket>` (Administrator permissions)
+- To close a ticket, click the red button or run the command `/closeticket <name of the ticket>`(Administrator permissions required)

 ## FAQ